Click here to view and join our list of sponsors.

 The West 11th Street Cemetery dates back to 1805, and is a national and city landmark rich in historical and cultural significance.
 This triangular graveyard reminds the world that Jews have been living in New York City for hundreds of years.
-And the stories of those buried within, of revolutionary war veteran Ephraim Hart, noted painter Joshua A. Canter, and others, shed light on the birth of our nation, the history of our city, and the cultural and civic development of the American people.
+The stories of those buried within, of revolutionary war veteran Ephraim Hart, noted painter Joshua A. Canter, and others, shed light on the birth of our nation, the history of our city, and the cultural and civic development of the American people.
 This graveyard is located at 76 West 11th St, just east of Sixth Avenue, in the heart of Greenwich Village.
 Learn more about the history of our second cemetery here.

-To date, our committee has raised over half the funds needed to repair and stabilize the cemetery.
-We are counting on you to help us cross the finish line: Donate below to save the West 11th Street Cemetery and share this treasure with the public.
+Donate below to save the West 11th Street Cemetery and share this treasure with the public.

 To learn more or to discuss a major gift, please contact Rev. Zachary Edinger.